-Chair: Dr. Nathan Ponder

-Administrative Assistant: Renee West

-Office Location: Mulder 312

-Telephone: (318) 473-6591
+Chair: Dr. Nathan Ponder Administrative Assistant: Renee West Office Location: Mulder 324 & 326 Telephone: (318) 473-6591

 The Department of Mathematics and Physical Sciences offers the Bachelor of Science in Mathematics and the Bachelor of Science in Chemistry.
 The department also offers minors in chemistry and mathematics.
-These minors provide students majoring in other subjects with an opportunity to pursue their interest in chemistry or mathematics while they major in another subject area.
-In addition to providing degree-specific department provides the general courses, education courses and electives in support of other degree programs.
+These minors provide students majoring in other subjects an opportunity to pursue their interest in chemistry or mathematics while they major in another subject.
+In addition to providing degree-specific courses, the department provides general education courses and electives in support of other degree programs.

-Mathematical and Physical Sciences faculty bring a wide range of cultural and academic diversity to the campus.
+Mathematics and Physical Sciences faculty bring a wide range of cultural and academic diversity to the campus.
 Student assistance with curriculum and career decisions is provided by the faculty in their role as student advisors.
 The broad range of faculty research provides the potential for student involvement in mathematics, statistics, chemistry, and physical science.